sandner-art/scientific-data-simulator/docs/index.rst

 *   Call the function or method you're testing.
 *   Assert that the results are as expected (using `assert` statements).

-You're absolutely right.
-Highlighting inheritance as a key mechanism for extending and customizing the `Scientific Data Simulator` is crucial for the documentation.
-We need to explain *how* and *why* users would use inheritance to create variations of existing experiments or build upon existing logic.

-Here's how we can incorporate this into the `docs/index.rst` file, specifically within the "Extending the Framework" section.
-I'll also add a brief mention in the "Creating New Experiments" section to point users towards this more advanced technique.

-**1. Modifications to `docs/index.rst`:**

 .. _extending: